amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 2. simplicity of controllers: derived form the amount of its involvement in domain decision making process, ideally non
 3. performance: derived from the number of I/O calls (specifically, calls to out of process dependencies) & amount of data sent & recieved through these calls, ideally as low as possible

-can/execute pattern is another solution for these situations. using this pattern, in addition to operations themselves, other procedures are implemented (usually named as `[can | should]_...`) which expect already retrieved data & indicate if additional I/O calls should be done or the operation must stop or etc...; these procedures are then called by controllers in order to do only necessary I/O calls. these procedures should also be used as preconditions in domain algorithms themselves. using this pattern will keep encapsulation while also letting controllers know if I/O calls should be made. branches inside controllers which act upon the output of these procedures aren't considered as domain complexity because they are merely acting on decisions, not making them.
+can/execute pattern is another solution for these situations. using this pattern, in addition to operations themselves, other procedures are implemented (usually named as `[can | should]_...`) which expect already retrieved data & indicate if additional I/O calls should be done or the operation must stop or etc; these procedures are then called by controllers in order to do only necessary I/O calls. these procedures should also be used as preconditions in domain algorithms themselves. using this pattern will keep encapsulation while also letting controllers know if I/O calls should be made. branches inside controllers which act upon the output of these procedures aren't considered as domain complexity because they are merely acting on decisions, not making them.

 meaningful events for domain experts should be described (or modeled) by domain events; these are usually implemented as immutable components containing necessary data to notify external systems, named using past tense verbs. domain events can be used to prevent fragmentation of domain algorithms with methods indicating to controllers if some collaborators should be called or not.